JayeHicks/ManageIrrigation/irrigation/README.md

 # Introduction
 This is a marketing photo of the Raspberry PI 4 single board computer (hereafter referred to as "PI 4").

 ![Image1](doco-images/raspberry.jpg)

 The PI 4 was selected as the hardware platform to support the solution's data-driven, automated Irrigation Control subsystem.
 Deployed indoors, the PI 4 is powered by a combination uninterrupted power supply / surge protector unit.
 It receives a reliable and strong WiFi signal from the vineyard and winery's wireless network.
 In keeping with overall design principles, the PI 4 runs a "plain-vanilla" Raspbian OS install (i.e., Debian-based Linux variant) and the software installed on it was kept to a minimum.
 The PI 4's GPIO pins are employed for two functions: to control an 8-Channel Relay Module and to receive real-time input from a flow meter installed on the main water inlet from an irrigation well that serves the vineyard.

 The photo below is a marketing photo of the 8-Channel Relay selected for use in this solution.
-The high voltage AC side opens / closes individual valves plumbed into the 7 separate irrigation pipes routed to the vineyard's blocks (i.e., A – G).
+The high voltage AC side opens / closes individual valves plumbed into the 7 separate irrigation pipes routed to the vineyard's blocks (i.e., A â€“ G).
 The low voltage DC side is connected to the GPIO pins of the PI 4.

 ![Image1](doco-images/relay.jpg)

 The photo below is a marketing photo of the flow meter used in this solution.
 It is plumbed in-line from the irrigation well main water inlet before the fanout to the 7 irrigation blocks.
 It is wired to GPIO pins on the PI 4.

 ![Image1](doco-images/flow_meter.jpg)

 Python 3+ was selected as the programming / scripting language that supports intelligent, automated  irrigation.
 Every attempt was made to write efficient, self-contained scripts.
 Modules were imported when warranted but they were all sourced from either the Python 3+ Standard Library or from the set of modules that commonly accompany a standard Python 3+ install.